Political Asylum Refugee Lawyer

 As the need for asylee and refugee protection has increased, the requirements for winning asylum cases have grown stricter.
 It is not enough to just be a member of a minority political party, disliked ethnic group, or disfavored religion.

-Prove your fear of persecution by the government in your home country.
-Ordinary harassment and discrimination is almost never strong enough to meet this requirement.
+Ordinary harassment and discrimination is rarely, if ever, enough to meet this requirement.
 But various types of harm, when added together, may equal persecution.
 For example, you may have been prevented from obtaining work, stopped from attending higher education, forced to live in unhealthy living conditions, deprived of your right to privacy, or made into a social outcast.

-Demonstrate the likelihood of harm by parts of the government.
 If you can show you will be harmed by the police or army, your asylum application stands a strong chance of being granted.
 You can also prevail if you can prove that you will suffer persecution by political zealots or religious groups that your home country’s government is unable or unwilling to control.

-Show your exposure to persecution is related to specific conditions.
 In particular, to win your asylum case, you must be able to prove the harm you will face is directly related to at least one of five conditions: your race, religion, nationality, political opinion, or membership in a particular social group.
-The last category refers to your personal characteristics, such as your gender, sexual identity, or HIV status.
+The social group category refers to abuse due to certain personal characteristics such as your gender, sexual identity, or HIV status.

 There are two roads to asylum.